Perth’s Leading Varicose Vein Specialist

 The Vein Clinic is headed up by Dr Luke Matar, a dual-qualified fellow of the Royal Australian and New Zealand College of Radiologists and Australasian College of Phlebologists.
 He has over 15 years experience in diagnostic ultrasound and procedural ultrasound and is one of the most highly trained endovenous laser specialists in the country.

 Varicose veins have been a personal problem for Dr Matar, his father and sisters.
 As a personal sufferer of varicose veins, Dr Matar understands the negative impact the symptoms can have on your life.
 His personal journey as a patient has lead to a deep commitment to providing excellence in non-surgical vein treatments.
 His philosophy is to offer “world class” treatments to the people of Perth so that they may avoid the disabling consequences of venous insufficiency that leads to varicose veins and have access to the most effective treatments with the least downtime.

 My Approach as a Doctor For Varicose Veins

 “ I have a simple philosophy; I offer patients the best treatments possible, which I would choose for my family, friends or myself.
 My goal is to offer optimal treatments with the least possible discomfort and downtime.

 In order to achieve this aim, I regularly liaise with experts in the field, both interstate and overseas.
 I frequently travel to learn new techniques, and constantly review and update my procedures to ensure patients are receiving the very best care available.

 I take pride in offering my patients “world class” minimally invasive treatments. ”

-Why Choose Dr Luke as Your Varicose Vein Specialist
+Why Choose Dr Matar as Your Varicose Vein Specialist

 With over 20 years’ experience of vascular radiology expertise, Dr Matar brings a wealth of knowledge to every procedure he performs.
 He is constantly revising and updating the techniques he uses to ensure that his patients are receiving the highest quality care available.